microsoft/healthkit-on-fhir/DiabetesDeviceToFHIR.md

 1. iPhone and Andriod phone dominates the mobile market and have very mature developer support for their HealthKit and Google Fit apps.
 As a developer, you only need to write one app for iPhone and one for Android to collect data from a variety of devices to send to Azure FHIR.
 2. Device vendors are already integrating their mobile apps to HealthKit and Google Fit so their users can have a single pane of glass for health/fitness management.
+3. TODO: Authentication and authorization are largely handled by the vendor app and HealthKit.

+### Deploying Azure Resources

+TODO: Call out the different options to deploy IoMT Connector and recommendation for developer.

+### Map or ingest diabetes data

+TODO: 1.
+Call out the difference between Observations and MedicationAdministered, and IoMT only supports Observations
+TODO: 1.
+Add the IoMT diagram to illustrate the 2-step mapping that a developer has to do.

+### Testing end-to-end

+TODO:

 ## As a patient, how do I send my data already logged in my diabetes device to my doctor so that I can get better care remotely

+TODO: